-- The school rejects the applicant; The enrollment of the student was procured as the result of any misrepresentation through advertising, promotional materials of the school, or representations by the owner or representative of the school; - 3.
+- The school rejects the applicant; The enrollment of the still The enrollment of the student was procured as the result of any misrepresentation through advertising, promotional materials of the school, or representations by the owner or representative of the school; - 3.
 The school cancels the student's program.